 Beauty is also another hallmark of classical schools.
 The classrooms should be beautiful.
 They shouldn’t be overloaded with tacky, garish decorations and posters, as often occurs in typical classrooms.
 Carefully selected works of art, as well as plants, etc., adorn the room in a tasteful way.
 Students are familiar with the great artists of Western civilization and their timeless works of art.
 Michelangelo, Bramante, Raphael, Bernini, Caravaggio, Fra Angelico are familiar names at a classical school.
 Students at Catholic classical schools are culturally literate, civilized and well-mannered.

 Headlines aside, the good news is that, within the arena of Catholic education, there are positive alternatives to the mediocre status quo.
 These alternatives, homeschooling and Catholic classical schools, are rooted in thousands of years of history and tradition.
-They take their lead, not from the dictates of secularism, multiculturalism or the very Rousseauian John Dewey, but from the inspiration of the Aristotle, the Gospels, Augustine and Aquinas, Giotto and Bernini.
-Here in Milwaukee, we are blessed to have two schools that follow this model: Aquinas Academy and Chesterton Academy.
+They take their lead, not from the rulebook of secularism, multiculturalism or John Dewey, but from the inspiration of the Aristotle, the Gospels, Augustine and Aquinas, Giotto and Bernini.